jroycodes/tourpage/README.md

 # tourpage
-Tour landing page built with HTML and CSS
+A touring website built with HTML and CSS.